-OVERVIEW OF LEGAL ENTITY TYPES FOR SOCIAL INITIATIVES
+OVERVIEW OF LEGAL ENTITY TYPES FOR SOCIAL ENTERPRISES

-At this stage the legal entity of the initiative should be defined.
+At this stage the legal entity of the social enterprise should be defined.
 SIH managers should organise a SIH workshop presenting all possible legal entity types and a mentoring session to help SIH participants choose the one that suites them best.

-In order to make the initial definition of key business model elements, their interrelations and prerequisites for sustainable commercial, social and environmental elements of running a social or cultural initiative, the following canvas tools can be used.
+In order to make the initial definition of key business model elements, their interrelations and prerequisites for sustainable commercial, social and environmental elements of running a social or social enterprise, the following canvas tools can be used.

-NONPROFIT BUSINESS MODEL CANVAS
+BUSINESS MODEL CANVAS